Thalhammer/jwt-cpp/docs/faqs.md

 ### How can new keys be generated for my application?

-The algorithms provide are all based on OpenSSL, mixing other cryptographic tools might not work.
+The algorithms provided are all based on OpenSSL, mixing other cryptographic tools might not work.

-Here are a few links for your convience:
+Here are a few links for your convenience:

 - [RSA](https://stackoverflow.com/a/44474607)
 - [ED25519](https://stackoverflow.com/a/73118582)